oalekseev/SchemaRepo/README.md

 # SchemaRepo
-Telegram Bot written in Java.
-(August 2022).
+Telegram Bot written in Java (august 2022).

 This is a bot guide to service manuals and equipment diagrams.
 It provides files downloading, search and navigation capabilities.